d2l-ai/d2l-en/chapter_linear-networks/image-classification-dataset.md

 # The Image Classification Dataset
 :label:`sec_fashion_mnist`

-In :numref:`sec_naive_bayes`, we trained a naive Bayes classifier, using the MNIST dataset introduced in 1998 :cite:`LeCun.Bottou.Bengio.ea.1998`.
+One of the widely used dataset for image classification is the  MNIST dataset :cite:`LeCun.Bottou.Bengio.ea.1998`.
-While MNIST had a good run as a benchmark dataset, even simple models by today's standards achieve classification accuracy over 95% making it unsuitable for distinguishing between stronger models and weaker ones.
+While it had a good run as a benchmark dataset, even simple models by today's standards achieve classification accuracy over 95% making it unsuitable for distinguishing between stronger models and weaker ones.
 Today, MNIST serves as more of sanity checks than as a benchmark.